 One of the drawer fronts had broken, and we had a cabinet maker replace it, never quite got around to painting it to match.
 Yikes!

-Yes, drawer broken here too….Ah, petits garons
+Yes, the drawer is broken here too….Ah, children!

 I love the contrast with the butcher block counter.
-Maybe it is inspiring my children to do more homework??
+Maybe it is inspiring my children to do more homework.

-A friend of mine painted that saying on the island many years ago, it represents my Scottish ancestry
+A friend of mine painted that saying on the island many years ago; it represents my Scottish ancestry.

 This is the pantry area.
-The chalkboard panel was there before, but now just looks refreshed.
+The chalkboard panel was there before, but now looks refreshed.